llooker/aws_cloudtrail_block/README.md

 *         _Need to make eventtime a timestamp if possible_
 *         _Copy Dashboard LookML once eventtime filter has been fixed and applied to the dashboard_

+* General Event Overview - a holistic view of event activity over time, across users, resources, and regions.
+Use this dashboard to illicit high-level trends, then drill down into individual resources to identify opportunities for improvement and cost savings

+* _validate dashboards are descriptions (particularly EC2) are accurate_

 ### Necessary Customization
 * IP Location must be updated to incorporate Geolocation services, such as those provided by MaxMind